lgsvl/simulator/Docs/docs/getting-started.md

 ## Simulator Instructions [[top]] {: #simulator-instructions data-toc-label='Simulator Instructions'}

-1. After starting the simulator, you should see a button to open the UI in the browser.
+1. After starting the simulator, you should see a button "Open Browser..." to open the UI in the browser.
+Click the button.
 2. Go to the Simulations tab and select the appropriate map and vehicle.
 For a standard setup, select "BorregasAve" for map and "Jaguar2015XE (Apollo 5.0)" for vehicle.
 Click "Run" to begin.
 3. The vehicle/robot should spawn inside the map environment that was selected.
 Read [here](keyboard-shortcuts.md) for an explanation of all current keyboard shortcuts and controls.
 4. Follow the guides on our respective [Autoware](https://github.com/lgsvl/Autoware) and [Apollo 5.0](https://github.com/lgsvl/apollo-5.0) repositories for instructions on running the platforms with the simulator.